 This is all the more important with GDPR, as people must positively opt-in to receive your newsletters.
 You need a strong reason to persuade them to give their email address – and you can lure them by providing inspiring, useful content rather than the usual drivel they want to avoid.

 Here are 10 pointers for creating an engaging newsletter.
-These are tips to follow both in lockdown and beyond.

 1. Be clear on why you are sending your emails

 Define your goals.
 Who are you sending your newsletters to and what are you trying to achieve by doing that?
 A well-planned newsletter can help you to:

 - Encourage traffic to your website or shop